26 years as a student: German court cuts off housing benefits for “perpetual student”

 • insufficient support for his current film studies program.

-He also insisted that the court should have “assessed his perseverance” and not just the formal duration of his studies.
+He also insisted that the court should “assess his perseverance” rather than merely the formal duration of his studies.

-The court emphasized that in Germany, housing assistance is not intended for people who are able to work but do not do so and do not study with the real purpose of obtaining an education.
-A long stay in the status of a student without a result can be regarded as an abuse of social support.
+The court emphasized that in Germany, housing assistance is not intended for individuals who are capable of working but do not do so and are not studying with the genuine aim of obtaining an education.
+A prolonged stay in student status without results may be considered an abuse of social assistance.

 Reading now